google/android-classyshark/README.md

 With ClassyShark analyzing dependencies is a breeze.
 ClassyShark is fast and shows the right info (dependency classes, packages, methods and `AndroidManifest`) in no time.
 If your app is crashing or misbehaving at runtime and you’re not sure why then ClassyShark may be able to help you.

+## Use cases

+1. Multidex analysis (what goes to each classes.dex and dex limits)
+2. Dependency analysis
+3. Name collisions
+4. 3-rd party permissions
+5. Obfuscation analysis and tests
+6. Stubs generation for testing

 ## Downloads

 Grab the latest release from [here] (https://github.com/googlesamples/android-classyshark/releases).